jadeapplications/buttst01/README.md

 buttst01
 ========

-Simple Scratch Loop that executes until the Red "Enter" Button is pressed.
+Simple  Loop that executes until the Red "Enter" Button is pressed.

 This is how to poll the Enter Button to end an applicatino in Scratch.